Date and time notation in Asia: Date

 The date format follows the Chinese hierarchical system, which has traditionally been big-endian.
 Consequently, it correlates with ISO 8601 — year first, month next, and day last (e.g. 2006-01-29).
 A leading zero is optional in practice, but is mostly not used.
 Chinese characters that mean year, month, and day are often used as separators (e.g. 2006年1月29日).
 Since the characters clearly label the date, the year may be abbreviated to two digits when this format is used.

-The exception to this guideline is in Taiwan, where a separate calendar system is used, with years numbered to the founding of the Republic of China in 1912.
+An exception to this guideline is in Taiwan, where a separate calendar system is used, with years numbered to the founding of the Republic of China in 1912.
 Thus, the year 2006 corresponds to the "95th year of the Republic" (or 民國95年 (Mínguó 95)).
 In official contexts, this system is always used, while the Gregorian calendar is sometimes used in informal contexts.
 To avoid confusion, the Gregorian year is always written out in full in Taiwan.
 For example, 95.01.29 refers to 2006-01-29, not 1995-01-29 (which would be rendered as 84.01.29).
 Another means to distinguish between the two systems is to place the terms Gōngyuán (公元, common era) and Mínguó (民國, Republic) before the year.
-Example: 2006 is rendered as either 公元2006年 or 民國95年.
+For example: 2006 is rendered as either 公元2006年 or 民國95年.

 The day of the week is often appended to the date and commonly enclosed in parentheses, such as 2006年1月29日 (星期日).

 In speech, the date is spoken in the same format as it is written.

 Hào (號) is a colloquial term used to express the day of the month instead of rì (日).
-It is rarely used in formal writing.
+It can also be used by news presenters in Chinese language, but is rarely used in formal writing.

 Hào is more often used when the month is understood from the context, i.e.: 29號 for the 29th.

+In informal speech, Chinese speakers expressing the date only with month and day may neglect hào (號)/rì (日) when the number of the day is more than ten, i.e.: 1月29號/1月29日 will sometimes be spoken like 1月29, but 1月9號/1月9日 will not be simplified to 1月9.

 Dates written in Hong Kong and Macau are often formatted in the DD.MM.YYYY style due to European influences.
 Nonetheless, the Chinese form of the dates is still read in the same way as described above.
 Visas for the People's Republic of China also conform to this format.